MIxS-MInAS/extension-ancient/docs/chrono_age_remarks.md

 # Term: chronometric age remarks (chrono_age_remarks)

 _Notes or comments about the  earliest_chrono_age and latest_chrono_age.
-For more detail use Chronometric Age Protocol to point to original publication describing method.
+Use to give additional information about how date(s) were obtained, and/or point to original publication(s) describing specific protocol specified in `chrono_age_protocol`.
 Useful to specify confidence and/or accuracy of reported date._